 - 6.1.
-Only medical practitioners are trained to make a complete diagnosis, monitor the ongoing use of medicines and to understand the risks and benefits inherent in prescribing.
-Only medical practitioners currently meet the high standards required by the NPS MedicineWise Prescribing Competency Framework in order to safely prescribe independently4. - 6.2.
-The AMA therefore does not support independent prescribing by non-medical health practitioners outside a collaborative arrangement with a medical practitioner.
+Only medical practitioners are trained to make a complete diagnosis, monitor the ongoing use of medicines and to understand the risks and benefits inherent in prescribing. - 6.2.
+The AMA does not support independent prescribing by non-medical health practitioners outside a collaborative arrangement with a medical practitioner.
 Prescribing by non-medical practitioners should only occur within a medically led and delegated team environment in the interests of patient safety and quality of care.
 Further, the AMA recommends a system of mandatory referral to a registered medical practitioner where appropriate clinical criteria and outcomes are not achieved within a specific time frame. - 6.3.
+The AMA's 10 minimum standards for prescribing outlines the minimum standards that must be required of all prescribers authorised to prescribe Schedule 4 and 8 medicines5. - 6.4.
+The AMA supports the high standards required by the NPS MedicineWise Prescribing Competency Framework in order to safely prescribe independently6. - 6.5.
 When Commonwealth, State and Territory authorities allow limited prescribing (including access to PBS medicines), non-medical practitioners must have core skills and appropriate competencies for safe prescribing attained by completing nationally consistent and high quality accredited education and training courses that meet the high standards of the NPS MedicineWise Prescribing Competencies Framework.
-The AMA supports the Health Professionals Prescribing Pathway5 endorsed by the Standing Council on Health in November 2013 which sets out the five steps that a non-medical health practitioner must undertake to safely prescribe medicines. - 6.4.
-The AMA supports the national inter-governmental arrangements for the conferring of prescribing authorities on non-medical health practitioners which were endorsed by the Council of Australian Governments in 2016, proscribed under the National Law, described in Guidance for National Boards, and are administered by the Australian Health Practitioners Regulation Agency6.
-These arrangements ensure nationally consistent approaches to prescribing by non-medical health practitioners that are transparent, robust and informed by evidence.
-They also ensure common standards across professions for training and clinical
+The AMA supports the Health Professionals Prescribing Pathway7 endorsed by the Standing Council on Health in